7carca7/pyGPT/README.md

 # pyGPT
-Customtkinter UI to interact with openAI API.
+Customtkinter UI to interact with openAI API

 ## Implemented:
 - ChatGPT